kubedb/docs/docs/concepts/databases/redis.md

 #### spec.podTemplate.spec.nodeSelector

 `spec.podTemplate.spec.nodeSelector` is an optional field that specifies a map of key-value pairs.
 For the pod to be eligible to run on a node, the node must have each of the indicated key-value pairs as labels (it can have additional labels as well).
 To learn more, see [here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#nodeselector) .

+#### spec.podTemplate.spec.serviceAccountName

+  `serviceAccountName` is an optional field supported by KubeDB Operator (version 0.13.0 and higher) that can be used to specify a custom service account to fine tune role based access control.

+  If this field is left empty, the KubeDB operator will create a service account name matching Redis crd name.
+Role and RoleBinding that provide necessary access permissions will also be generated automatically for this service account.

+  If a service account name is given, but there's no existing service account by that name, the KubeDB operator will create one, and Role and RoleBinding that provide necessary access permissions will also be generated for this service account.

+  If a service account name is given, and there's an existing service account by that name, the KubeDB operator will use that existing service account.
+Since this service account is not managed by KubeDB, users are responsible for providing necessary access permissions manually.
+Follow the guide [here](/docs/guides/redis/custom-rbac/using-custom-rbac.md) to grant necessary permissions in this scenario.

 #### spec.podTemplate.spec.resources